-The Board has access to the services and advice of the Company Secretaries, Sylvie Dimarco and Eleanor Padman.
-The Company Secretaries are directly accountable to the Board through the Chairman and are responsible to the Board for governance matters and all matters to do with the proper functioning of the Board.
-All Directors have access to the advice and services of the Company Secretaries, whose appointment and removal are a matter for decision by the Board.
+The Board has access to the services and advice of the Company Secretary, Sylvie Dimarco.
+The Company Secretary is directly accountable to the Board through the Chairman and is responsible to the Board for governance matters and all matters to do with the proper functioning of the Board.
+All Directors have access to the advice and services of the Company Secretary, whose appointment and removal is a matter for decision by the Board.